Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 ```fsharp
 int * AsyncOperationStatus<Result<HackernewsItem, string>>
 ```
 This is because we don't need to know whether the operation has started or not.
-As soon as the IDs of the story items are loaded, the asynchronous state of each item is `Deferred.InProgess` and the commands to load each item are triggered right away so we don't need to bother with the initial state of the items but only the end result when an item has been loaded.
+As soon as the IDs of the story items are loaded, the asynchronous state of each item is `Deferred.InProgress` and the commands to load each item are triggered right away so we don't need to bother with the initial state of the items but only the end result when an item has been loaded.

-> NOTE: You could argue that it is more correct to make a specialized type similar to `Deferred` for this case without an iniitial state, only `InProgress` and `Resolved` but I will not do that in this example because introducing a specialized type that I will likely use once is not worth complicating the model more than it already is.
+> NOTE: You could argue that it is more correct to make a specialized type similar to `Deferred` for this case without an initial state, only `InProgress` and `Resolved` but I will not do that in this example because introducing a specialized type that I will likely use once is not worth complicating the model more than it already is.

 ### Implementing the `render` function

 Even though the state type looks complicated, once you break it down in the `render` function, you will see that it is pretty straightforward as the user interface needs to account for the asynchronous states of the data we are keeping track of.
-Here are a couple of the smaller render functions used to make up the whole user interface (refere to [Zaid-Ajaj/elmish-hackernews-part3](https://github.com/Zaid-Ajaj/elmish-hackernews-part3) for the full code):
+Here are a couple of the smaller render functions used to make up the whole user interface (refer to [Zaid-Ajaj/elmish-hackernews-part3](https://github.com/Zaid-Ajaj/elmish-hackernews-part3) for the full code):
 ```fsharp
 let renderStoryItem (itemId: int) storyItem =
   let renderedItem =